 3. Build a realistic resource schedule using estimates

-For example, you might have 20 front-end developers who can dedicate 50% of their schedule to a big project over the next 3 months.
-Your team leader can then use that availability to calculate how many full-time equivalents can work on the project (20 team members working at 50% capacity = 10 full-time front end developers available).
+For example, you might have 20 front-end developers who can dedicate 50% of their schedule to a big project over the next three months.
+Your team leader uses that availability to calculate how many full-time equivalents can work on the project.
+In this case: 20 team members working at 50% capacity means 10 full-time front-end developers are available.

 Create a resource schedule that updates based on your team's capacity